 How to back up your Android phone with Google

 Backing up most of your data is actually pretty easy with Google, and it has gotten far easier over the past few years.
-Unfortunately, there isn’t yet a one-stop backup method for Android phones through Google, but there are ways to back up different types of data.
-Keep in mind, however, that these options don’t cover things like SMS, though we do have an entire article to help you out with that.
+Unfortunately, there isn’t yet a one-stop backup method for Android phones through Google, but there are ways to back up different data types.
+However, keep in mind that these options don’t cover things like SMS, though we do have an entire article to help you out with that.
 Here’s how to back up your data with Google.

 Photos and videos

 If you’re not already using Google Photos, you should be.
-The service automatically backs up every photo and video you take to the cloud, so you’ll never have to manually back up your media ever again.
+The service automatically backs up every photo and video you take to the cloud, so you’ll never have to back up your media ever again manually.
 If the Photos app isn’t already on your phone, you can download it here.
-Once it’s installed, you’ll need to make sure Photos is set to automatically back up your files.
+Once it’s installed, you’ll need to make sure Photos is set to back up your files automatically.
 Here’s how to do that: